mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

   autogen-check-for-name-label: 'validation error: label ''app.kubernetes.io/name''
     is required. rule autogen-check-for-name-label failed at path /spec/template/metadata/labels/app.kubernetes.io/name/'
 ```
+Great, any `Pod` (or associated resources like `Deployment`, `ReplicaSet`, `Job`, `Daemonset`, etc.) need to have this required label, otherwise they can’t be deployed.

-Check that the existing `Deployment` without the required label is reported:
+Check that the existing `Deployment` without the required label is reported too:
 ```bash
 kubectl get policyreport -A
 ```